rb16b/Accelerate-Dev/README.md

 You have set up Pod Distriubrtion Budget for rest-fights application

+Check if pdb is ready
+$ oc get pdb

+You should see the bellow output -->
+NAME         MIN AVAILABLE   MAX UNAVAILABLE   ALLOWED DISRUPTIONS   AGE fights-pdb   1               N/A               0                     12m

+NOTE: oc delete pod and pdb
+PDB does not consider explicitly deleting a deployment as a voluntary disruptions. !!!
+The only way to test it out would be use of node drain command.
+But for that an admin role is needed.

 ## Horizontal Pod Scaler Exercise

 The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically adjusts the number of pods in a deployment, replication controller, or replica set based on observed metrics, such as CPU utilization or custom metrics.